Buckhurst Hill tube station

 Buckhurst Hill is a London Underground station, serving the suburban town of Buckhurst Hill, in the Epping Forest District of Essex, England.
-It is a stop on the Central line between Woodford and Loughton stations, in London fare zone 5.
+It is on the Central line between Woodford and Loughton stations, and is in London fare zone 5.
 It is the larger of the two Underground stations in the town of Buckhurst Hill, with Roding Valley being the smaller.